ghsternadt/AI/README.md

 # AI
 Artificial Intelligence
-Yhis is about Artificial Intelligence
+This is about Artificial Intelligence